jamezmca/the-ultimate-guide-to-getting-hired/README.md

 If you want to achieve all of this very easily, I recommend trying out the enhance feature with [hyr.sh](https://www.hyr.sh).
 You can easily either enhance an existing [hyr.sh](https://www.hyr.sh) resume, or upload your own and have it enhanced and converted to the [hyr.sh](https://www.hyr.sh) resume template within about 1 minute.

-**Also,** after you've filled out the template you can get a free resume review by an ex-recruiter - check out the instructions [here](https://www.hyr.sh/feedback).
+**Once you've**  built your resume, be sure to get it reviewed for free by an ex-recruiter - see the instructions [here](https://www.hyr.sh/feedback).

 ### A Guide to LinkedIn